canonical/ubuntu-mir/README.md

 RULE: to maintain it well for the benefit of all Ubuntu users and use cases.
 RULE: If someone submitted an MIR on behalf of another team and suggested them
 RULE: to own it, we expect someone representing that to be owning team to
-RULE: comment on the bug and confirm that they are ok to own that package
+RULE: comment on the bug and acknowledge that they are ok to own that package
 RULE: (to avoid review and process effort being spent only to then
 RULE: immediately be cancelled by a lack of ownership).
 TODO: A team is committed to own long term maintenance of this package.